scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Call Lightning
-*1st Level*
+*1st level*
 - **Casting Time:** 7 (5) AP
 - **Range:** 10
 - **Duration:** instant
 - **Damage Type:** lightning

 Call a bolt of lightning to strike a nearby creature you can see.
-Make a spellcasting roll against the creatures Dexterity.
+Make a spellcasting roll against the creatures dexterity.
 On success they take 1 wound and 2 wound dice in lightning damage, becoming paralyzed until the end of their next turn on a critical.
 If cast in rainy conditions this spell only costs 5 AP.

 Add an enhanced die for every level cast above 1st.

 ___
 #### Chilling Ray
-*1st Level*
+*1st level*
 - **Casting Time:** 6 AP
 - **Range:** 5
 - **Duration:** instant